mkaczanowski/interpolation/README.md

 * GPU (CUDA)
 * Many-Core Epiphany chip

-The code is used as reference to the blog post:
+The code is used mainly as reference to the blog post:
 > http://mkaczanowski.com/parallella-part-10-power-efficiency

 # Usage